 Much like the common advice given to humans, it’s important to regularly check the health of Unless explicitly mentioned, we are referring to domesticated duck breeds, not wild ducks, who may have unique needs not covered by this resource. with a routine physical examination rather than waiting until a bird is showing signs of distress or illness.
-Not only will this help you get to know what all aspects of a healthy bird look and feel like, but regular handling may help in keeping the bird calm in more stressful situations.
-Be prepared to check them over at least every six to eight weeks*!
+Conducting health examinations will help you get to know what all aspects of a healthy Unless explicitly mentioned, we are referring to domesticated duck breeds, not wild ducks, who may have unique needs not covered by this resource. look and feel like and will also help you to establish a baseline for what is “normal” for each individual in your care.
+Not only this, but regular handling may help residents become more comfortable with restraint and human handling.
+Be prepared to check duck residents over at least every six to eight weeks*!
 For more information on why regular health examinations are important, check out our resource here.

 Conducting The Exam

 Whenever possible, we recommend performing duck health exams in the morning before duck residents have had access to pools or ponds.
 This way, you’ll be able to catch things that may otherwise be cleaned off during the process of swimming or bathing such as fecal build-up under the vent.